MicrosoftDocs/powerbi-docs/articles/powerbi-service-how-should-i-share-my-dashboard.md

 ![](media/powerbi-service-how-should-i-share-my-dashboard/power-bi-apps-workspaces.png)

-**If you just want to share a finished dashboard with colleagues, don't add those colleagues to the app workspace.** Instead, [create the dashboard in an app workspace](powerbi-service-create-apps.md), and distribute the app to them.
+**If you just want to share a finished dashboard with colleagues, don't add them to the app workspace.** Instead, [create the dashboard in an app workspace](powerbi-service-create-apps.md), and distribute the app to them.

 ## Distribute your app to a broad audience

 Say you want to distribute your dashboard to a broad audience.
-You and your colleagues have created an *app workspace*, then created and refined dashboards, reports, and datasets in the app workspace.
+You and your coworkers have created an *app workspace*, then created and refined dashboards, reports, and datasets in the app workspace.
 Now you bundle them together as an app and distribute it &#151; either to members of a security group or distribution list, or to your whole organization.

 ![](media/powerbi-service-how-should-i-share-my-dashboard/power-bi-app-publish-600.png)